grzegorzkruk/WEBSITE_PROJECT/README.md

-# test4
+# Angular website

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+This is angular based website project

 ## Build & development